 DeSantis knows full well Florida's MAGAzuelans have also embraced the creed of demonizing undocumented immigrants — even those fleeing the socialist dictatorship choking Venezuela.

 Miami’s MAGAzuelan media mouths made that astonishingly clear last week as they cheered DeSantis’ political trafficking of vulnerable Venezuelans, including children, to the doorsteps of all those so-called woke, socialista Northeasterners.
 Carinés Moncada, best known for labeling Black Lives Matter “a Satanic cult” — and then falsely claiming BLM activists were behind the pro-Trump insurrection of Jan.
 6, 2021 — said acidly on her Actualidad radio show last week that the Martha’s Vineyard "liberals are getting a taste of their own medicine.”

 Moncada is a typical MAGAzuelan who, because she worships Trump for merely messaging a desire to send yanqui troops into Venezuela, has embraced every other MAGA cult creed.
 That includes demonizing undocumented immigrants — even those fleeing the same socialist dictatorship in Venezuela that Moncada’s ilk insists should be America’s next D-Day landing target.
-They oughta have a soft spot for at least those refugees.
+She oughta have a soft spot for at least those refugees.
 Right?